DukeJFP/DukeJFP/README.md

 - 🌱 I’m currently learning: Software Tester (automated testing in a DevOps concept)
 - 💞️ I’m looking to collaborate on...
 Nice question, but I'm a real beginner, even in IT as a whole, so I do not know.
 I will start learning and then find out.
 I hope....
 - 📫 How to reach me ...
 Will fill this in later.
-- 📖 Living near rotterdam, being 55 and finally found out what I want to be when (if?)
+- 📖 Living near Rotterdam, being 55 and finally found out what I want to be when (if?)
 I grow to be an adult.
 -

 <!---